 A New Church and School

 In 1992, it was voted to sell the Hammond church building.
-The purchasing group allowed the members to continue using the building twice a week without charge for one year from the time of sale (Minutes, 1992).
-Approximately 100 church members, friends and neighbors were present for the ground-breaking services held on Sunday, April 17, 1994, for the church building and school.
+The purchasing group, Oak Grove Memorial Church of Christ, allowed the members to continue using the building twice a week without charge for one year from the time of sale (Minutes, 1992).
+Approximately 100 church members, friends and neighbors were present for the ground-breaking services held on Sunday, April 17, 1994, for the new church building and school.
 The 6,084 square-foot building soon provided a comfortable and very representative place in which to worship and where children could attend church school (McCormick, 1994).

 (1950, Oct.
 11).
 Southwestern Union Record, p.
 4.